philcluff/aws-sdk-go-mock-demos/README.md

 * Testify: https://github.com/stretchr/testify/
 * Mockery: https://github.com/vektra/mockery

+The test case is mocking out a DynamoDB query operation.

-My intention is to expand it to also show gomock usage.
+My intention is to expand this repository to also show gomock usage, as well as the suggested Amazon approach, using handlers.

 ## Running